Experience the great outdoors and Scandi sophistication with our range of escorted and private tours to Norway.

 Norway Short Stays

-Take a weekend break with a difference to the Norwegian cities of Oslo and Bergen.
-Discover Oslo at your own pace with the 72-hour Oslo Pass letting you decide where you want to go and what to see from hundreds of options.
-In Bergen explore the breathtaking fjords by boat, take the famous Flam-to-Myrdal railway and visit the fascinating Flam railway museum.
+Take a weekend break with a difference to the Norway's second largest city Bergen.
+Explore Bergen's breathtaking fjords by boat, take the famous Flam-to-Myrdal railway and visit the fascinating Flam railway museum.
 For the more intrepid traveller head north to Svalbard, home to the beautiful husky and legendary polar bear.

 Recent Travel Articles on Scandinavia